arlenebraganza945-ai/Hack2ignite/README.md

 # Hack2ignite
 project: ClearSpend
 ClearSpend 💸✨
-> A clean, low-friction bi-weekly budget tracker designed for students.
-Built for Hack2Ignite.
+> A clean bi-weekly budget tracker designed just for students.

-## ╰┈➤ The Pitch
+## ╰┈➤ ・❥・ The Pitch
 Most budget apps are built for corporate salaries, not student allowances.
-ClearSpend is a streamlined, bi-weekly expense tracker that removes the friction of logging every single rupee.
+ClearSpend is a fast, bi-weekly expense tracker that takes the headache out of managing your money.
-With a "categorize-later" philosophy and dynamic spending nudges, it helps students keep their wallets safe without the spreadsheet stress.
+With an "add and sort later" approach and friendly reminders to stop you from overspending, it helps students protect their wallets without the stress of messy spreadsheets.

 ## ╰┈➤ Features
 * **Secure Student Auth:** Full login and signup system with securely hashed passwords.